 We will not stop fighting against sexual exploitation.
 We fight on, until every individual is free to thrive, free from sexual exploitation.

 We know that in order to reduce harm and sustainably exit prostitution, people need to be respected and empowered to identify their own needs and devise their own strategies.
-We know that partnering and journeying with women is the most effective approach (rather than treating people as passive victims) and this is the practice model we use today.
+We know that partnering and journeying with women is the most effective approach and this is the practice model we use today.

 Our Christian values determine how we treat others: with respect, dignity, love and a non-judgemental attitude.
 As a charity we are seeking to enable those exploited by prostitution to find routes out, and look to work with those of all faiths or none to achieve this.